Gauravsin010/chatgpt/README.md

 To start-
 1- Open terminal and go inside the directory
 2- enter ( mvn spring-boot:run ) command
-3- You application is started you can call the endpoints using postman
+3- Your application is started you can call the endpoints using postman

 Note- change the mysql paramters in application-dev.prop file and add your api key